 Renovascular hypertension is often caused by the same type of fatty plaques that can damage your coronary arteries (atherosclerosis) or a separate condition in which the muscle and fibrous tissues of the renal artery wall thicken and harden into rings (fibromuscular dysplasia).

 Medical conditions affecting hormone levels also may cause secondary hypertension.
 These conditions may include:

 - Cushing syndrome.
 In this condition, corticosteroid medications may cause secondary hypertension, or hypertension may be caused by a pituitary tumor or other factors that cause the adrenal glands to produce too much of the hormone cortisol.

 - Aldosteronism.
-In this condition, a tumor in one or both of the adrenal glands, increased growth of normal cells in one or both of the adrenal glands or other factors cause the adrenal glands to release an excessive amount of the hormone aldosterone.
+The adrenal glands produce too much of the hormone aldosterone.
 This makes your kidneys retain salt and water and lose too much potassium, which raises blood pressure.

 - Thyroid problems.
 When the thyroid gland doesn't produce enough thyroid hormone (hypothyroidism) or produces too much thyroid hormone (hyperthyroidism), high blood pressure can result.